scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `ChainRenewal(ChainRenewalRequest)`: returns a renewed certificate chain.

-The corresponding protobuf message formats for requests are:
+The corresponding protobuf message format for requests is:

 ~~~~~
 message ChainRenewalRequest {
-    SignedMessage signed_request = 1;
     bytes cms_signed_request = 2;
 }

-message ChainRenewalRequestBody {
-    bytes csr = 1;
-}
 ~~~~~

-A `ChainRenewalRequest` message includes the following fields:

-- `signed_request`: The signed certificate chain renewal requests.
-The  (TODO: do we need a reference to Header) of the `SignedMessage` (defined in [](#as-entry)) is the serialized `ChainRenewalRequestBody` defined below.
-- `cms_signed_request`: The certificate signing request.
-The content is TODO?
-What exactly?

-A `ChainRenewalRequestBody` contains:

-- `csr`: ASN.1 DER encoded CMS SignedData structure that contains an ASN.1 DER encoded PKCS #10 request.
-TODO: ref to PKI?
+A `ChainRenewalRequest` message contains the `cms_signed_request` field.
+It contains the ASN.1 DER encoded CMS SignedData structure that contains an ASN.1 DER encoded PKCS #10 request.

-The  protobuf message formats for responses are:
+The  protobuf message format for responses is:

 ~~~~~
 message ChainRenewalResponse {
-    SignedMessage signed_response = 1;
     bytes cms_signed_response = 2;
 }

-message ChainRenewalResponseBody {
-    Chain chain = 1;
-}
 ~~~~~

-A `ChainRenewalResponse` message includes the following fields:

-- `signed_response`: he signed certificate chain renewal response.
-The body of the `SignedMessage` is the serialized `ChainRenewalResponseBody`
-- `cms_signed_response`: The renewed certificate chain.
-The content is TODO?
-What exactly?

-A `ChainRenewalResponseBody` contains:

-- `chain`: The renewed certificate chain.
-The content is an ASN.1 DER encoded CMS SignedData structure that contains the certificate chain.
+A `ChainRenewalResponse` message contains the `cms_signed_response` field.
+It contains an ASN.1 DER encoded CMS SignedData structure that contains the certificate chain.
 The chain is the concatenation of the ASN.1 DER encoded certificates.
+There are exactly 2 certificates.
+First the AS certificate, second the CA certificate.

 # Deployment Considerations